weehan299/blog/source/_posts/project/createwebsite.md

 ## Here was how I get started on creating my first static website!

+Creating your own website is a great way to start to learn the basics of web development.
+Also, being able to carve out a space on the internet that is genuinely your own is also wonderful.
+The post below will describe my process of how I get started create a website without the use of  a template website builder.

 ### Setting up a VPS Server
 I use an VPS server to store the static files of my website.
 All you need to do is to find any VPS hosting services online.
 I use [vultr](https://www.vultr.com/) which has a very user friendly set up process.